jpmmcneill/dbt-graph-theory/README.md

 This section assumes development on a mac, where python3 & postgresql are installed.

-At the moment, only postgres integration tests are implemented.
+At the moment, postgres and duckdb integration tests are implemented.

 ### Setting up python environment